miLibris/android-milibris-reader-sdk/README.md

 }

 dependencies {
+    def miLibrisReader = "1.8.0"
-    api("com.milibris:one-reader:1.7.0") {   //If you ever have conflict with the version used in our libary add this line exclude group: "androidx.lifecycle"
+    api("com.milibris:one-reader:$miLibrisReader") {   //If you ever have conflict with the version used in our library add this line exclude group: "androidx.lifecycle"
     }
-    api "com.milibris:milibris-reader:1.7.0"
+    api "com.milibris:milibris-reader:$miLibrisReader"
 }
 ```